 - a.
 All the land involved in the development was assessed and none of the property is unsuitable for development (see Recommendation B). - b.
-All information needed for the Phase 1 Palaeontological Impact Assessment and Field Study was provided by the Consultant.
+All information needed for the Desktop Study was provided by the Consultant.
 All technical information was provided by AdiEnvironmental cc. - c.
-Areas that would involve mitigation and may need a permit from the South African Heritage Resources Agency are discussed.

-- d.
-The following should be conserved: if any palaeontological material is exposed during digging, excavating, drilling or blasting, SAHRA must be notified.
-All development activities must be stopped and a palaeontologist should be called in to determine proper mitigation measures. - e.
-Condition in which development may proceed: It is further suggested that a Section 37(2) agreement of the Occupational, Health and Safety Act 85 of 1993 is signed with the relevant contractors to protect the environment and adjacent areas as well as for safety and security reasons.
+Areas that would involve mitigation and may need a permit from the South African Heritage Resources Agency are discussed. - d.
+The following should be conserved: if any palaeontological material is exposed during clearing, digging, excavating, drilling or blasting, SAHRA must be notified.
+All development activities must be stopped, a 30 m no-go barrier constructed and a palaeontologist should be called in to determine proper mitigation measures. - e.
+Condition in which development may proceed: It is further suggested that a Section 37(2) agreement of the Occupational, Health and Safety Act 85 of 1993 is signed with the relevant contractors to protect the environment (fossils) and adjacent areas as well as for safety and security reasons.